ashwinrisbood/Job-Portal/README.md

  - Tested user model, registrations controller and navigations controller.

  Use login to signup after an account is created.
 You can use the default login credentials given above or you can create a new user using the signup tab in the top right.

+ Things to NOTE:
+ 1. Job Seeker cannot apply to a job without creating a profile.